(State Library of Queensland, 3 Feb 2020)

-Grama, James, Catherine E. Travis, & Simon Gonzalez.
+Grama, James, Catherine E. Travis and Simon Gonzalez.
 2019.
-Initiation, progression and conditioning of the short front vowel shift in Australian English.
-In Sasha Calhoun, Paola Escudero, Marija Tabain, and Paul Warren (Eds.), Proceedings of the 19th International Congress of Phonetic Sciences (ICPhS), Melbourne, Australia, 1769-1773.
+Initiation, progression and conditioning of the short-front vowel shift in Australian English.
+In Sasha Calhoun, Paola Escudero, Marija Tabain and Paul Warren (eds), Proceedings of the 19th International Congress of Phonetic Sciences (ICPhS), Melbourne, Australia, 1769-1773.
 Canberra, Australia: Australasian Speech Science and Technology Association Inc.

-Travis, Catherine E., James Grama, & Simon Gonzalez.
-(2017).
+Travis, Catherine E., James Grama & Simon Gonzalez.
+2017.
 General extenders over time in Sydney English: From or something to and stuff.
-Paper presented at the Australian Linguistic Society Annual Conference, 4-7 December, University of Sydney.
+Paper presented at the Australian Linguistic Society Annual Conference, University of Sydney.